 Professional Bodies, Faculty of Business

 NSETS, The North South Education and Training Standards Committee for Youth Work (NSETS) was established on a cross-border basis in 2006 by the Department of Education for Northern Ireland and the Youth Affairs Unit of the Department of Education and Science (now the Department of Children and Youth Affairs).
 NSETS is responsible for the professional endorsement of youth work programmes on the island of Ireland.
 NSETS works to ensure and promote quality standards in the education and training of youth workers through an endorsement process based on a rigorous assessment of all aspects of programme content and delivery.
 NSETS professional endorsement represents a formal recognition by the youth work sector that programmes of study in youth work have met prescribed criteria and are fit-for-purpose.

 Honorable Society of King’s Inns

 The Honorable Society of King’s Inns is the oldest institution of legal education in Ireland.
 Its primary focus is on the training of barristers.
 In furtherance of this aim the King’s Inns School of Law provides a course of education and training, full–time and part–time, that enables law graduates (including graduates of the LL.B law programme at SETU Carlow) to be admitted to the degree of Barrister–at–Law and to be called to the Bar of Ireland.

 The Institute for Brewing and Distilling

 The Institute of Brewing & Distilling (IBD) is the world’s leading professional body for people working in brewing and distilling.
 As an international professional and educational body the IBD promotes “The advancement of the education and professional development in the science and technology of brewing, distilling, and related industries.”
-Graduates of the Honours degree in Brewing and Distilling form Institute of Technology Carlow receive professional recognition from the IBD qualifying them to sit the IBD Master level professional qualifications.
+Graduates of the Honours degree in Brewing and Distilling form SETU Carlow receive professional recognition from the IBD qualifying them to sit the IBD Master level professional qualifications.